TomaraPetty/WorkoutTracker/README.md

 # Workout Tracker

 The workout tracker collects and saves workouts using a MongoDB database.
+Click here to see the project - https://tomarapetty.github.io/WorkoutTracker/

 ## User Story

-* As a user, I want to be able to view create and track daily workouts.
-I want to be able to log multiple exercises in a workout on a given day.
-I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
-If the exercise is a cardio exercise, I should be able to track my distance traveled.
+* This app helps the user to view create and track daily workouts.
+* Users can log multiple exercises in a workout on a given day.
+* Users can also track the name, type, weight, sets, reps, and duration of exercise.
+* If the exercise is a cardio exercise, the user is able to track the distance traveled.

 ## Business Context